ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

     - The security group in the `GROUP` rules and alias in the `IPSET` directive correspond to the ones corresponding to the agent nodes.

-8. Since the firewall configuration for the second K3s agent node is essentially the same as with the first one, instead of using the web console to set up the firewall for the other VM, open a shell as `mgrsys` on your Proxmox VE host and do the following.
+8. Since the firewall configuration for the second K3s agent node is essentially the same as with the first one, instead of using the web console to set up the firewall for the other VM, open a shell as `mgrsys` on your Proxmox VE host and do the following:

     ~~~sh
     $ cd /etc/pve/firewall